Pet Transport | Pet Shipping

 Steps to follow: Have your veterinarian prepare the APHIS form 7001 stating that your pet is healthy enough to travel and is free of parasites.
 You can also get a Airline Veterinary Certificate in our store.

 Acquire an IATA compliant pet crate large enough for your pet to stand up in and turn around.
 If possible, purchase the kennel well in advance of the trip to allow your pet a chance to get used to the kennel before the travel date.
+Information about measuring your pet for a crate.

 Contact the Air Cargo department (not Reservation Department) of the airline you have chosen, and make a reservation for your pet's travel.
 You will be charged based upon the combined weight of the pet and the kennel.

 Do not panic if circumstances are such that you will not be able to travel with your dog or cat.
 Just be sensible at handling their travel arrangements as you would with any member of your family.
+If you need the assistance of a pet transporter, Pet Travel Transport would be happy to help.
+We will quote your pet's transport at no cost to you.